My Dear Son,

 I know you get a bit lost during class and tend to drift off.
 Your speech therapist told me that’s a natural reaction for child with auditory processing delays.
 You have to concentrate hard just to hear the teacher’s words, you get exhausted and so you take a rest.
 You tune out.

-The speech therapist also told me that background noise can be a real problem for children with APD.
+The speech therapist also told me that background noise can be a real problem for children with your kind of delays.
 That is probably why you feel you miss so much of what your friends say on the playground.
 And it’s what I tell your soccer coach also, who complains to me that sometimes you are not listening to him.

 We tried tutoring, but now I think we need to try something big, something dramatic that can change how you learn once and for all.
-So I have been doing my own research and talking to other parents of children with APD.
+So I have been doing my own research and talking to other parents.

 It will only be for a few months.
 And imagine what life could be like if learning is easier for you.
 How much more fun you would have at school and at home.
 Just remember that we are in this together.